The Divorce Process

 What happens during the divorce process?

-First, we first meet for an hour – either at my home office conveniently located in Barnes, your home or a place of your choice.
+First, we first meet for approximately one hour – either at my office, conveniently located in East Sheen, your home or a place of your choice.
 If you are working full time, evening appointments are available.

 During this meeting we will go through a detailed series of questions that will cover all the essential facts to clarify your legal position.